NEXT is now ERGO NEXT Insurance, uniting digital-first innovation with Munich Re's global financial strength.

 License required: Yes

-Applicants must complete a pre-license education course, designate a Qualified Individual with at least 1–5 years of experience (depending on class) and pass the required business and law exam.
+Applicants must complete a pre-license education course and designate a qualified individual with at least one to five years of experience (depending on the class you’re applying for).
+They must also pass the required State business and law exam.

 Required business insurance in Virginia: